Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{<quotation>}}

 <blockquote itemprop="text">
-	<p>Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or disting&shy;uishing a visual element.
+	<p>Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
 (Level A)</p>
 </blockquote>
 {{< quotecaption partOfType="TechArticle" >}}
 {{< cited-work name="WCAG 2.2" extraName="headline" url="https://www.w3.org/TR/WCAG22/" >}},